 - Social opportunities – culturally appropriate, safe, dignified, and ethical services and entry points into a life which holds meaning to the individual and the community.
 For example: education and child services, health services, housing, employment opportunities, proper sanitation, arts opportunities, nutritious food and safe water, chances for fun and games, sufficient sleep, places and time enough to connect with the natural world of which we are a part, opportunities for spiritual expression.

-- Active support for change in the direction of positive peace – cultures are not static; new ideas and directions are always emerging.
+- Active support for change in the direction of positive peace (i.e. grounded in justice and respect for human rights) – cultures are not static; new ideas and directions are always emerging.
 Tension is inherent in change, as some will inevitably seek to hold on to existing structures and ways of doing things.
 All elements of society need loving and supportive care, including listening to their needs and offering adequate chances for respectful public debate and priority setting.
 Space must be created to encourage positive changes on a continual basis.

 - Skills – people need a great many skills in order to live peacefully.
 Leaders, teachers, and other role models are important in helping critical masses of people gain these.
-In no particular order, they include the abilities to:
+They include the abilities to:

 - model healthy relationships with others:

 - empathize and engage in compassion-based responses,